skyvers/skyve-dev-guide/_pages/jobs.md

   nav: docs
 ---

+Skyve provides two different mechanisms for executing tasks in the background, jobs and background tasks.
+Jobs can be scheduled to run at a specific time or on a recurring schedule.
+Background tasks are used to run tasks in the background while the user continues to work in the application.

-# Jobs
+## Jobs

-Skyve provides a mechanism for executing and scheduling offline Jobs (i.e. Jobs processed irrespective of the state of the conversation or session).
+A Job represents an asynchronous process that can be scheduled or run ad-hoc.
+Jobs are registered against a module and available to be scheduled through the user interface.
+The are typically long-running tasks that can be scheduled to run at a specific time or on a recurring schedule.

-Jobs are declared in the *module.xml* file in the *jobs* section.
+Jobs are declared in the `module.xml` file in the `<jobs>` section.

 ![Job declaration](../assets/images/jobs/image142.png "_Job declaration within the module.xml file")